-Forty (40) continuing education units (CEUs) are required to maintain board certification, and must be earned within the two-year certification period.
+- 1. Forty (40) continuing education units (CEUs) are required to maintain certification and must be earned within the two-year certification period.
 An average of 20 CEUs should be obtained each year.
 CEUs are not transferable to any other certification period.
-CEUs earned prior to initial certification are not eligible to be used for maintaining certification.
-The CRSS professional may receive CEU credit only once for a training event, even if repeated during different certification periods.
+CEUs obtained prior to the CRSS professional's initial date of certification are not eligible for maintaining certification.
+A CRSS professional may receive CEU credit only once for a training event, even if it is repeated during different certification periods.
 A CEU is equivalent to one clock hour.
-Non-program hours, such as breaks, social hours, registration time, and meal times, are excluded.
-One college semester hour of credit is equivalent to 15 CEUs, one college trimester hour of credit is equivalent to 12 CEUs, and one college quarter hour of credit is equivalent to 10 CEUs.
+(Excluded is non-program time such as breaks, social hours, registration time, meal times.)
+One college semester hour of credit is equivalent to 15 CEUs, one college trimester hour of credit is equivalent to 12 CEUs and one college quarter hour of credit is equivalent to 10 CEUs. - 2.
+All 40 CEUs required to maintain certification must be recognized or petitioned for ICB CEUs.